Brain Cancer Action & Brain Cancer Action Week

 Worryingly little is known about this disease, other than some devastating statistics:

-- Not only is brain cancer the leading cause of cancer death for young people under the age of 39, it carries the highest financial burden of all cancers
+- Not only is brain cancer the leading cause of cancer death for young people under the age of 39 and children under 10, it carries the highest financial burden of all cancers

 - In its malignant form it is almost 100% fatal